bgarcial/elastic-cloud-aks/README.md

 To automate the creation of backups a [`CronJob`](https://github.com/bgarcial/elastic-cloud-aks/blob/staging/eck-manifests/es-snapshotter.yaml) tab was created
 It makes an HTTP request against the appropriate endpoint `service/elasticsearch-es-http` by consuming the elastic user secret.

+---

+## 5. Metrics to keep in mind

+If we want to monitor elastic eck cluster, [the documentation](https://www.elastic.co/guide/en/kibana/current/elasticsearch-metrics.html) presents how to check metrics for:

+- elastic nodes
+- indexes
+- Jobs
+in order to get a good overview of health of the es-cluster

+Under this idea, the elasticsearch exporter could be added to export this metrics so they can be fetched for prometheus for example.
+This [helm chart](https://github.com/prometheus-community/helm-charts/blob/main/charts/prometheus-elasticsearch-exporter/README.md#install-chart) is a good thing to include in the solution

 ## Software needed